Skip to content

 If the user is authorized, the script will render a pie chart using random data.

-Note: The user has to have Private Analytics Content Creator role to create visualizations.
+Note: The user must have Private Analytics Content Creator role to create visualizations.

 async function renderPieChart(auth) {